Eldern45/ResTool/README.md

   "title": "Display title",
   "logicType": "propositional" | "predicate", "clauses": ["{P(x)}", "{~P(a)}"],
-  "constants": ["a"]   // optional; overrides default a-e }
+  "constants": ["a"]   // optional; overrides the default a–e }
 ```

-For importing: wrap in `{ "tasks": [...] }` or provide a single task object — both formats accepted.
+For importing: wrap in `{ "tasks": [...] }` or provide a single task object — both formats are accepted.